jjohare/minimoonoir/docs/features/threading-implementation.md

 ## Overview

-This document describes the quote/reply threading implementation for Minimoonoir Nostr (Phase 2.2).
+This document describes the quote/reply threading implementation for Nostr-BBS Nostr (Phase 2.2).

 ## Components Created